as43z/as43z/README.md

 ### Hi there 👋

 I am Albert, an engineer working in secure key and certificate for banking management.
 Overall, I am a very versatile developer with many skills, ranging from cryptography to low-level firmware and drivers.
-I will look at any offers sent to me.

 ### What is this place? 🤔